aws-samples/aws-modernization-with-circleci/content/060_module_2/62_config-variables.md

 AWS_SECRET_ACCESS_KEY
 ```

 Make sure the AWS user has the correct permissions.
+That's about it in terms of variables we need for our project.
+Let's move on to the next section and learn how to set up our deployment.